pulp/pulp/docs/contributing/index.rst

    pull-request-walkthrough
    /plugins/plugin-writer/index

-We also encourage users to offer help to each other, and ask questions:
+# TODO(link to get-help)
-   _`getting-help`
+We also encourage users to offer help to each other, and ask questions.

 In Depth
 --------